GetsugaTensh0/SISR/docs/misq/troubleshooting.md

 - **If** the window runs **as overlay** press **`Ctrl+Shift+Alt+S`** or **`LB+RB+BACK+A`** (_A button needs to be pressed last_) to toggle UI visibility.

-### I have toggled the UI but not I can't get rid of it
+### I have toggled the UI but now I can't get rid of it

 - Press **`Ctrl+Shift+Alt+S`** or **`LB+RB+BACK+A`** (_A button needs to be pressed last_) again to toggle UI visibility